rajneel/batchio/GOALS.md

 6. Provides an api for programmatic callbacks on job successe, interuptions and failures
 7. First class data store
 8. Supports calendar logic overrides such that scheduler will override previous cron entries
+9. Support archiving of artifacts such as files on file system via SFTP

 What it is not for:
 -------------------